humdrum-tools/humdrum-documentation/guide/ch08/index.md

 Single quotes are especially useful for binding spaces.
-For example, the following command searches for the phrase \"Lennon and McCartney\" in a file named `beatles`:
+For example, the following command searches for the phrase "Lennon and McCartney" in a file named `beatles`:

 ```bash